Virakal/Dingle-Wars/Session/Session 1.md

 **Date: 14/05/2025**

-The Twilek [[Gumala Adeen]] has hired us for [[The Job]] - ensuring his safety while we transport [[The Artefact]] to Coruscant.
+The Twilek [Gumala Adeen](../Characters/NPC/Gumala%20Adeen.md) has hired us for [The Job](../Plot/The%20Job.md) - ensuring his safety while we transport [The Artefact](../Plot/The%20Artefact.md) to Coruscant.

-We landed on [[Infinity Station]]:, a space station owned by [[Quasar Investment Group]].
+We landed on [Infinity Station](../Places/Infinity%20Station/Infinity%20Station.md), a space station owned by [Quasar Investment Group](../Factions%20and%20Groups/Quasar%20Investment%20Group.md).
 (TODO: Did they own it?
 Missed part of it.)

-[[Gumala Adeen]] went to secure lodging and inform his father of progress.
+[Gumala Adeen](../Characters/NPC/Gumala%20Adeen.md) went to secure lodging and inform his father of progress.

-[[Prashap]] wandered off on his own while everybody else went to the Cantina. [[Mishy]] gets a lot of suspicious looks due to being a wookie and people assume he's here for the arena.
+[Prashap](../Characters/PCs/Prashap.md) wandered off on his own while everybody else went to the Cantina.
+[Mishy](../Characters/PCs/Mishy.md) gets a lot of suspicious looks due to being a wookie and people assume he's here for the arena.

-[[Prashap]] wanders around mindlessly and ends up at the casino.
+[Prashap](../Characters/PCs/Prashap.md) wanders around mindlessly and ends up at the casino.
 He starts gambling and sharks some people who quickly leave.

-[[Mishy]] manages to order the a massive meat haunch and begins eating at the bar.
+[Mishy](../Characters/PCs/Mishy.md) manages to order the a massive meat haunch and begins eating at the bar.

-[[Vyna]] and [[Fridge]] are drinking together.
+[Vyna](../Characters/PCs/Vyna.md) and [Fridge](../Characters/PCs/Fridge.md) are drinking together.
 They're charged a lot for a drinking apparatus for Fridge who complains but Vyna pays for it all anyway.

-[[Luca]] sits at the bar and orders a drink and a meal.
-He overhears someone say something about someone called [[Toronga]].
+[Luca](../Characters/PCs/Luca.md) sits at the bar and orders a drink and a meal.
+He overhears someone say something about someone called [Toronga](../Characters/NPC/Toronga.md).
 (TODO: What did he hear?)

-[[Prashap]] tries to grab a champagne flute while on the way to the high rollers' area and fucks up, smashing it on the floor.
+[Prashap](../Characters/PCs/Prashap.md) tries to grab a champagne flute while on the way to the high rollers' area and fucks up, smashing it on the floor.
 The droid leading him there leaves him where he is because of it.
 He notices a mouse droid thing scurry into a hole.
-He wanders past the [[Infinity Dome]] and sees a big billboard featuring a fight between a (something big) and a Jawa.
-He continues on to [[Fudd Ruckers]].
+He wanders past the [Infinity Dome](../Places/Infinity%20Station/Infinity%20Dome.md) and sees a big billboard featuring a fight between a (something big) and a Jawa.
+He continues on to [Fudd Ruckers](../Places/Infinity%20Station/Fudd%20Ruckers.md).

 Vyna gets their tab.